Greater Richmond Region: Sea and airport facilities

 An international deepwater terminal is located at the Port of Richmond on the James River which is navigable for shipping to Hampton Roads, the Chesapeake Bay, and the Atlantic Ocean.

 Richmond International Airport is located in Henrico County, five miles east of the city center.
-The airport serves domestic destinations, primarily in the Midwest, South, and Northeast, and as recently as the 2010s served international destinations including Canada, Mexico and the Bahamas.
+The airport serves domestic destinations, primarily in the Midwest, South, and Northeast, and as recently as the 2010s, it served international destinations, including Canada, Mexico, and the Bahamas.

+In recent years, it has seen remarkable growth in demand, adding non-stop routes such as San Francisco, Las Vegas, Los Angeles, New Orleans, and Phoenix–Sky Harbor, with seasonal routes to Providence and Minneapolis/St. Paul, among other destinations.

 Politics

-The Virginia State Capitol is located in the historic Capitol Square.
+The Virginia State Capitol is in the historic Capitol Square.
 Also, the new U.S. Courthouse was opened in 2010, and the United States Court of Appeals for the Fourth Circuit is located in Richmond, as well, along with the Federal Reserve Bank of Richmond.

-Richmond itself and Petersburg are strongly Democratic, The suburbs began trending Republican at the national level as early as the 1950s; Henrico County, for instance, went Republican in every election from 1952 to 2004.
+Richmond itself and Petersburg are strongly Democratic.
+The suburbs began trending Republican nationally as early as the 1950s; Henrico County, for instance, went Republican in every election from 1952 to 2004.
 However, conservative Byrd Democrats continued to hold most suburban local offices and state legislative seats well into the 1980s.

-In 2008, Barack Obama became the first Democrat to carry the metropolitan area in decades.
-Since then, it has remained Democratic at the presidential level and along with northern Virginia, has kept the state of Virginia in the Democratic column.
+The region switched, mirroring an affluent suburban trend across the country, from majority Republican back to majority Democratic in voting patterns between the 2004 re-election of George W. Bush and the 2008 election of Barack Obama—the first Democrat to carry the metropolitan area in many decades.
+Since then, it has remained solidly Democratic at the presidential level and, along with Northern Virginia, has kept the state of Virginia in the Democratic column.
+Donald Trump received a lower percentage of the regional vote in each of three elections (2016, 2020, 2024) than any Republican presidential candidate since Thomas Dewey in the 1940s.

 Economy

-The applicable Metropolitan Statistical Area for the Richmond-Petersburg region is the Richmond, VA MSA, which as of 2006 is identical to the region defined in this article.
-The Richmond MSA provides employment for a total of approximately 472,000 workers.
-In order of the number of workers, the major employment categories of the region are services; retail trade; manufacturing; state government; finance, insurance and real estate; local government; construction; wholesale trade; transportation and public utilities and federal government.
-Within the manufacturing category of some 63,700 employees, the largest category of workers is in the tobacco industry.
-Other important manufacturing categories are chemicals, printing and publishing, paper, and wood manufactures.
+The applicable Metropolitan Statistical Area for the Richmond-Petersburg region is the Richmond, VA MSA.
+The Richmond MSA has a regional workforce population of over 677,000 people, drawn from across the metro area and beyond due to its central location, major employers, and higher education institutions.

+As of 2024, the Richmond metropolitan area supports approximately 741,000 jobs (nonfarm).
+The region has a highly diversified labor market, with the largest employment sectors being trade, transportation, and utilities (~138,000 jobs); professional and business services (~121,000); government (~120,000); education and health services (~117,000); and leisure and hospitality (~69,000).

+Important manufacturing categories in the region include tobacco, chemicals, printing and publishing, paper, and wood products.